XinnuoXu/DRank/README.md

 StepFineTune is working in folder `StepFineTune_monster/`.
 You can create a conda enviornment following the StepGAN's setup.

-To train the StepGAN, you need to run
+To train the StepFineTune, you need to run

 ```
-python gan.py
+python step_fine_tune.py
 ```

 To prepare the training data for the dialouge ranker, please run